-Registration now open for classes in the greater LA area, Orange County and North County San Diego.
+Registration now open for our January classes in Santa Monica, West Hollywood, Long Beach, Santa Ana and San Diego.

 The URJ sponsors this Introduction to Judaism course in California.
 The Intro course offers a basic foundation in Judaism in 18 sessions.
 The course is required for persons considering conversion to Judaism, but it is very helpful to Jews-by-birth who seek a refresher course in the principles and practices of Judaism, as well as interfaith couples.

 Tuition for the 18-week course is $280.
 A non-refundable $50 registration fee is included.
 The tuition fee allows for either one or two people to attend, and we encourage couples to attend together.
 If you are yourself a member of a URJ-affiliated Reform congregation, the tuition is $200.
 Classes meet once a week for two hours, either on weekday evenings or Sunday mornings.